Coral Gables Location

 What is Endodontic Treatment?

-Endodontists specialize in treating the inside of the tooth and the teeth roots.
-The teeth contain tooth “pulp,” a substance that contains, blood vessels, nerves, and connective tissue, and helps the teeth to grow.
+Endodontists specialize in treating the inside of the tooth and the roots of the teeth.
+The teeth contain tooth “pulp,” a substance that contains blood vessels, nerves, and connective tissue, and helps the teeth to grow.
 Once the teeth are fully formed, the tooth does not need the pulp, so it can be removed and replaced should it become infected.
-This is the basis of endodontic treatment: removing infected tissues inside the teeth and saving the natural tooth.
+This is the basis of endodontic treatment: removing infected tissue inside the teeth and saving the natural tooth.

 While damage to the tooth pulp can occur through tooth decay, traumatic dental injuries can also trigger problems within the tooth and the tooth root.
 This is why a Miami endodontist should take over cases involving trauma and restoration.
 Even an injury as simple as a chipped or cracked tooth can cause damage to the pulp, so it is important to seek help from an endodontist as soon as you notice any damage to your teeth.

 In many ways, traumatic dental injuries in children are less serious than the same injuries in adults.
 If a primary tooth is dislodged or knocked out, it is typically not necessary (and often ill-advised) to replace it, since the permanent teeth have not yet emerged.
 However, for dislodged teeth and similar injuries, a root canal may be necessary, and an endodontist should monitor the tooth’s progress on a regular basis until the problem is resolved.
 Children’s teeth are often able to recover with careful treatment from a specialist, and root canals are often unnecessary, even if permanent teeth have begun to come in.
 Our Miami endodontists will evaluate each case carefully to determine the best course of treatment.

 Because dental injuries vary so greatly, there is no one specific technique used for surgery and restoration.
 However, there are different standard methods that are often used, based on the type of injury.